 A bill enacted in June in Wisconsin allows dental hygienists to practice in certain settings, such as hospitals, nursing homes and daycare centers, without direct supervision by a dentist.
 Washington now allows dental therapists to perform certain services on tribal lands.
 A bill enacted in May in Montana allows dental hygienists to prescribe fluoride and topical oral anesthetic agents under general supervision of a dentist.
 Hawaii now allows dental hygienists to perform certain procedures under general supervision of a dentist instead of direct supervision.
 Dental hygienists in Georgia may practice without the direct supervision of a dentist if they are providing screenings in certain settings, such as schools, federally qualified health centers, senior centers, and hospitals to name a few.
 The dental hygienist must have two years of experience in dental hygiene before practicing in these settings.

-Nurse Practitioner Legislation
+Advanced Practice Registered Nurse Legislation

 Nurse practitioners in South Dakota may now practice independently from a physician after the completion of 1,040 physician-supervised practice hours, typically called a transition-to-practice agreement.
 A few states updated their laws to allow nurse practitioners to have expanded signage authority.
 For example, Arkansas now allows nurse practitioners to certify handicap placards and disabled parking permits, sports physicals for student athletes and death certificates, among other documents.
 Nurse practitioners in Nevada may now sign any document where a physician is required to sign in lieu of that physician signature.